Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 2 4 2 6
 ```
 * What do you think is happening on Line1 and Line2 of the `main()`?\
-**Answer:** Well, these are the two ways to create a vector from an array, or a *slice* that it is called in rust.
+**Answer:** These are the two ways to create a vector from an array, or a *slice* that it is called in rust.
+One is through a macro, the other through a `from()` constructor.
+We will explore `from` later on.

 #### Question 5
 This question uses a custom defined struct.